 We have approximately 50 teaching assistantships and fellowships and 12 area assistantships available each long semester.
 Numerous other scholarships open to all graduate art majors are offered annually.

 New M.F.A. students may be eligible to receive $1,000 Academic Achievement Scholarships for their first year of study.
 This award qualifies a student for in-state tuition rates and is renewable for a second year if the student makes satisfactory progress in their program.
 For more information about scholarships, visit the art website .

-Jerry Austin, Associate Professor and Chair; M.F.A., Louisiana State University.
+Jerry Austin, Associate Professor; M.F.A., Louisiana State University.

 Elmer Taylor, Regents Professor; M.F.A., Arizona State University.

 Laura Beard, Associate Professor; M.F.A., University of Washington.

 Matthew Bourbon, Associate Professor; M.F.A., School of Visual Arts (New York).

 Jim Burton, Senior Lecturer; M.F.A., University of North Texas.

 Susan Cheal, Associate Professor; M.F.A., University of Texas at San Antonio.

 Christian Fagerlund, Senior Lecturer; M.F.A., New York Academy of Art.